jburger/jburger.github.io/_posts/2016-12-13-docker-learnings.md

 ### Scaling services sideways

-Among many other features - docker-compose allows you to create more instances of your named services:
+Among other features, docker-compose allows you to create more instances of your named services:

 Let's imagine that marketing have just had a successful campaign to generate loads of interest and you are expecting a rush of registration notifications to get sent.